-Brexit: UK offer on EU citizens a good start, says Merkel - BBC News
+Merkel: UK Brexit offer 'a good start'

 The UK proposal was unveiled by Prime Minister Theresa May at an EU summit in Brussels on Thursday.

-It would grant EU migrants who had lived in the UK for five years a new "UK settled status".
+It would grant EU migrants who had lived in the UK for five years at the cut-off date new "UK settled status".

-That would allow them to stay in the country and access health, education and other benefits.

-The plan would affect 3.2 million EU citizens now living in the UK.
+The cut-off date has yet to be announced, but will be some time between March 2017 and the moment the UK actually leaves the European Union.

 - Laura Kuenssberg: The Brexit expats questions